dandls/counterfactuals/README.md

 ## Get started

 In this example, we train a `randomForest` on the `iris` dataset.

-We then examine how the feature values of a given `virginica` observation need to change in order for it to be classified as `versicolor` with a prediction probability of at least 0.5.
+We then examine how a given `virginica` observation would have to change to be classified as `versicolor`.

 ``` r
 library(counterfactuals)